U.K. Professional Clients

-An additional advantage for overseas clients in executing a shareholders' agreement in the UK, is that at the outset of the contractual relationship, all parties can agree as to which countries' courts will have jurisdiction to hear disputes arising from the contract, meaning that, if the UK is an agreed seat, then overseas parties can apply to the UK courts for relief.
+An additional advantage for overseas clients in executing a shareholders' agreement in the United Kingdom, is that at the outset of the contractual relationship, all parties can agree as to which countries' courts will have jurisdiction to hear disputes arising from the contract, meaning that, if the UK is an agreed seat, then overseas parties can apply to the UK courts for relief.
 While the articles of association of a company limited by shares are made available for public inspection, shareholders' agreements are private documents agreed between the parties.

 Why have a shareholder agreement?
 Having a well-drafted shareholder agreement in place can avoid or at the very least restrict disputes in the future and ensure a positive relationship for everyone involved, meaning that everyone understands their role within an organisation, as well as their rights and responsibilities.

-Given the expense of costly legal action from a shareholder, the basic legal fees for setting up an agreement represent excellent value for money.
+Given the expense of costly legal action from a stockholder, the basic legal fees for setting up an agreement represent excellent value for money.
 A shareholders' agreement is different from a company's articles of incorporation in that it is not a public document, cannot be publicly accessed and does not have to be filed publicly.

 It helps with succession planning in the event of the disability or death of a key shareholder.
 And, if a shareholder leaves, the agreement can help ensure a smooth transition.
 Equally, as a shareholders' agreement outlines the benefits and entitlements of holding shares in that organisation, they should feel more motivated to work hard, and have a better understanding of what is expected in terms of profit sharing and remuneration.